ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    The XXX represents the disk name returned in Step 1. <br />

-   **Note**: Scroll further down for the commands codes listed in the Fdisk command table under this section.
+   **Note**: Scroll further down for the commands codes that are listed in the Fdisk command table.

 3. Create a file system on the new partition.